discoproject/disco/doc/faq.rst

 Java.
 We also feel that Erlang is a perfect match for the Disco core that needs to handle tens of thousands of tasks in parallel.

-Thanks to Erlang, the Disco core is remarkably compact, currently less than 6000 lines of code.
+Thanks to Erlang, the Disco core is remarkably compact.
 It is relatively easy to understand how the core works, and start experimenting with it or adapt it to new environments.
 Thanks to Python, it is easy to add new features around the core which ensures that Disco can respond quickly to real-world needs.

 .. _ec2: